HydraMeshnet/developer-portal/sdk/dac.md

       <div class="card h-100">
         <div class="card-body d-flex flex-column">
           <h4 class="card-title">Swimming Pool Discount</h4>
-          <p class="card-text">In this guide we introduce you more advanced concepts and other participants in the IoP ecosystem.</p>
+          <p class="card-text">In this guide we introduce you more advanced concepts and other participants in the IOP ecosystem.</p>
           <a class="btn btn-sm btn-outline-primary mt-auto disabled">COMING SOON</a>
         </div>
       </div>